JustSomeGuy2000/Essence-Of-Creation/README.md

 - 3D model for Handheld Infuser
 - Scatter fertilisation for Super Bone Meal
 - Particles for Super Bone Meal don't work
+- Gun-Sword Bullet has no hitbox (onCollision is never called)

 # Features
 ## Blocks